How to Shoot in Manual Mode

 There is a shutter or curtain in front of your camera sensor.
 Think of this shutter like your eyelids.
 When you close your eyelids, no light enters your eyes.
 When you open your eyelids, light can enter.
 In your camera, the shutter can be opened to let light reach the sensor.
 The shutter speed is the amount of time this curtain or shutter is open.
 It ranges from 30 seconds (slow shutter speed) to 1/4000 second (fast shutter speed).
 Faster shutter speeds will let in less light.

 When you have moving subjects, and want to either freeze or create blur in your photos, you must control the shutter speed.
 Shutter speeds faster than 1/500 second will freeze motion.
-Slower shutter speeds, 1/60 second or slower, will produce blur.
+Slower shutter speeds will produce blur.

 The ISO controls the light sensitivity of your camera's sensor.
 It ranges from 100 to 6400.
 Increasing the ISO makes the sensor more sensitive to light.
 This means that you can get by with less light.
 So you can use a faster shutter speed or smaller aperture to compensate for the increased light sensitivity.